 Plastic Free July

-Plastic Free July is a fun challenge that gets you thinking about the amount of plastic packaging in your life.
-Plastic Free July is an initiative of the Western Metropolitan Regional Council (WMRC) Earth Carers.
+Plastic Free July is a fun challenge that helps you to address how to reduce your plastic use.
+Plastic Free July originated from an initiative of the Western Metropolitan Regional Council (WMRC) Earth Carers and has now evolved to an independent, not for profit charitable foundation.

 Did you know Western Australians use around 100 kilograms of plastic packaging per household each year?
-This plastic is used to wrap food, carry shopping, for takeaways, straws and for convenience.
-All of this plastic will still be around longer than you or I will and most of it is used for a few minutes of convenience.
+This plastic is used to wrap food, carry shopping, for takeaways, sip drinks and for convenience.
+The quick decision to accept a single use plastic item will last for hundreds of years.

 Buying or accepting single-use plastic is a growing global problem.
 The effects of the plastic convenience extend to health impacts, pollution on land and aquatic environments, resource depletion and filling up the limited space available in landfills.
 Marine animals have been found consumed with plastic both from eating it and being caught in society's plastic waste.